Git-Forked/Muzzle/GitForked/Muzzle/README.txt

 Long Description:

 Muzzle trolls, spam, and keywords by filtering chat with a list of player names and keywords.
 Muzzle accomplishes this by forwarding wanted chat to the Standard channel, and leaving out unwanted chat.
-Due to current LOTRO API limitations it is not currently possible to filter out of the originating channels.
-If this becomes possible in the future, this plugin may be updated with a better solution.

 Suggested Usage: